GeordieP/result/README.md

 }
 ```

-Check result is Error and use contained value, origin, and error type
+Check result is Error and use contained value, origin, and error type:

 ```js
 if (res.isError()) {